 Four location types can be mapped from the tool: city/county/state route, tribal areas, public schools, and zip codes.
-If tribal areas or public schools are chosen, aside from mapping crashes within the selected location, there's also option to get data within a buffered distance from 1/4 mile to 5 miles.
+If tribal areas or public schools are chosen, aside from mapping crashes within the selected location, there's also an option to view data within a buffered distance from 1/4 mile to 5 miles.

 Select Zip Code

 User can query from five-digit ZIP Code areas.
 Start by choose the county then browse through the zip codes within the county.